Probate Q&A Series

 • Track the PR’s decision—approved or denied.

-• File suit within 90 days if your claim is denied.
+• Commence an action within three months if your claim is denied.

 Next Steps and How Pierce Law Group Can Help